appreciated/quick-start-material/README.md

         public WebAppDescription initWebAppDescription() {
-            return new WebAppDescription().withDesign(MaterialDesktopView.class) // Set the "design" for the desktop platform .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new ExampleAccess()) // Set the login procedure .withRegistration(new ExampleRegistration())   // Set the registration procedure .withLoginPage(MaterialLogin.class) // Set a login subpage if you want to have one otherwise the site will be shown with a login button
+            return new WebAppDescription().withDesign(MaterialDesktopView.class) // Set the "design" for the desktop platform .withMobileDesign(MaterialMobileView.class) // Set the "design" for the mobile platform .withLogin(new ExampleAccess()) // Set your custom login procedure .withRegistration(new ExampleRegistration()) // Set your custom registration procedure .withLoginPage(MaterialLogin.class) // Set a login Subpage if you want to have one, otherwise a login / registration button will be shown on the menu
             .withTitle("TestWebsite")
             .withSubpages(new HomeView(),  // add all the Views your want to be able to navigate in new HistoryView(),     // ...
                     new PagerView());      // ...
-            .withDefaultPage(TestView1.class); // Set optionally the default shown Page }
+            .withDefaultPage(TestView1.class); // Set optionally the default shown Subpage }

         @WebServlet(urlPatterns = "/*", name = "MyUIServlet", asyncSupported = true)